Adrian-Gatu/Azure-Cloud-SOC-Honeynet/README.md

 During the log investigation:

--It was concluded that there were no actual breaches into our VM’s and SQL Database but a large number of brute-force attempts from multiple sources due to insecure NSG’s.
+- It was concluded that there were no actual breaches into our VM’s and SQL Database but a large number of brute-force attempts from multiple sources due to insecure NSG’s.
--An EICAR file was deployed on the windows machine to test trigger an antivirus response.
+- An EICAR file was deployed on the windows machine to test trigger an antivirus response.
--An Azure account was compromised by a brute-force attack and a stored secret was viewed in Key Vault.
+- An Azure account was compromised by a brute-force attack and a stored secret was viewed in Key Vault.